kyma-project/kyma/tests/asset-store/README.md

-# Asset Store integration tests
+# Asset Store Integration Tests

 ## Overview

-The project is a test suite for all Asset Store subcomponents, such as controllers and upload service.
+The project is a test scenario for all Asset Store subcomponents, such as controllers and the Asset Upload Service.

 ## Prerequisites